 Introduction

-Sugar beet (Beta vulgaris) is one of the most important vegetable belonging to Chenopodiaceae family, having a high concentration of sucrose, and it is used for production of sugar (Zicari et al., 2019).
+Sugar beet (Beta vulgaris) is one of the most important vegetables belonging to Chenopodiaceae family, having a high concentration of sucrose, and it is used for the production of sugar (Zicari et al., 2019).
 The sugar extracted from sugarcane and sugar beet is used as a sweetener in our domestic food and as an ingredient in the food industry for sweet-flavored substances.
 Sugar is mainly referred to as sucrose and, to some extent, as glucose and fructose (Duraisam et al., 2017).
 Sugar beet was considered a productive and good rotational crop in Mediterranean regions, and its growth also started in the northern coastal areas (Sanchez-Sastre et al., 2020).
 Sugar extraction was started from fodder beet containing high sugar content in the 18th century; it was a great achievement in the agriculture field in northern Europe.
 The sugar beet industry was established in Germany as a consequence of sufficient experimental work and flourished during the Napoleonic Wars when sugarcane was replaced by sugar beet as an alternative for sugar production.
 Its adaptation was especially progressed in France due to France’s better policies.
 The average sugar beet yield of 50–60 t ha-1 has been recorded during 2003– 2004 when experiments were conducted in 16 countries at 55 different locations (Hoffmann et al.,2009).
 Sugar beet contains a sugar content of 16%, while sugarcane contains a sugar content of 8–10%.
 Twenty percent of the world’s sugar production has been obtained from sugar beet (Wimmer et al., 2020).
 Extraction of the raw juice, purification of the thin juice, evaporation, and then crystallization are the main steps for processing sugar beet in the sugar industry.
 Raw juice is the main product extracted from the cassettes, a strip or slice of sugar beet.
 After evaporation, the juice becomes thick and contains 60% of dissolved solids (Bahrami et al., 2020).
 It is also used for the production of energy such as ethanol, bioethanol, molasses, cattle feed, pulp, and pectin.
 Being a short-duration (5–6 months) crop in comparison with that of sugarcane (long duration, i.e., 12–14 months) sugar beet can be considered a better crop.
 The sucrose content in sugar beet is higher, 14–20%, compared to 10–12% in sugarcane.
 In addition, inputs such as the water and fertilizer requirements for the cultivation of beet crops are 30–40%, much lower compared to those in sugarcane cultivation, and beet crops have the capability of adaption in a wide range of climatic conditions (Mioduszewska et al., 2020).
 There is a dire need to increase sugar production by cultivating sugar beet on saline–sodic soils without reducing the sugar quality.
 To date, little literature is available to help us better understand the cultivation and large-scale adaptation of sugar beet on these poor quality soils to fulfil the sugar requirement of the rising population.
 Thus, the main objective of this review is to increase sugar production with a low input cost, particularly in hostile soils and under unfavourable growth conditions.
 This review presents a comprehensive story of the challenges in and opportunities for the large-scale cultivation of sugar beet in tropical and subtropical regions.

 Materials and methods